 Instead of narrowing it down to one island, many people choose to island hop and see as much as possible.
 Is that a good strategy?
 How much can you reasonably see on your vacation?

 First things first, it is pretty easy to travel between the Hawaiian Islands once you get there, but easy doesn’t always mean cheap!
-The major mode of transportation for island hopping is flying (the only ferries are between Maui and Lanai and Molokai).
+The major mode of transportation for island hopping is flying (the only ferries are between Maui and Lanai).
 There are HUNDREDS of flights between the islands each day and you don’t usually have to connect through Honolulu because it’s easy to find flights between all of the islands.
-Most flights are operated by Hawaiian Airlines and I generally budget about $100-200 (round trip) for interisland travel.
+Most flights are operated by Hawaiian Airlines or Southwest and I generally budget about $100-200 (round trip) for interisland travel.

 But how many islands can you realistically visit on one trip?
 My general rule of thumb is no less than one week per island.
 Trying to do an island in less time than 5 days is doable, but you’ll likely be spending all of your time driving/exploring/adventuring and not much time relaxing.
 And if you’re planning to just beach bum on the second island, you might as well just extend your time on the first island and use the savings on flights on a nice dinner out or another excursion.